-He graduated from University of North Carolina with honors in 1818 in Mathematics and the Classics.
+He graduated from the University of North Carolina with honors in 1818 in Mathematics and the Classics.
 Then in 1820, he passed the bar and began a law practice in Columbia, Tennessee.
 Three years later, he served in the Tennessee Legislature for two years.
-While there he became friends with Andrew Jackson and married his wife Sarah Childress.
+While there, he became friends with Andrew Jackson and married his wife, Sarah Childress.
 Sara helped him not only as a wife but also in his political ventures advising him in public matters.
 Since they did not have children of their own, this freed up her energy to do so, although they did help raise Polk's brother's son Martin Polk, as well as his two younger brothers after his father died.

 When his term in the Tennessee Legislature was over, he served in the House of Representatives for two terms as Speaker of the House.
 He became a chief lieutenant of Jackson's in the Bank War.
 He then went on to serve as Governor of Tennessee.

-In 1844, he ran against Senator Henry Clay who had been a very successful Speaker of the House.
+In 1844, he ran against Senator Henry Clay, who had been a very successful Speaker of the House.
 He was the leading contender for the Democratic nomination.
 Clay, who had the Whig vote, and Martin Van Buren, who had been expected to win the Democratic nomination for President, both were very vocal against the annexation of Texas.
 Polk was very assertive in his belief that Texas and Oregon should join the United States.
-This idea proved good to the public since the North wanted to see Oregon become occupied and the South wanted to see Texas re-annexed.
+This idea proved useful to the public since the North wanted to see Oregon become occupied, and the South wanted to see Texas re-annexed.
 Polk won the Democratic nomination replacing Martin Van Buren and ran against Henry Clay for president.